Conditional spin counting statistics as a probe of Coulomb interaction and spin-resolved bunching: Abstract

 \section{Abstract}

 Full counting statistics is a powerful tool to characterize the noise and correlations in transport through mesoscopic systems.
-In this work, we propose the concept of conditional spin counting statistics, i.e., the statistical fluctuations of spin-up (down) current given the observation of the spin-down (up) current.
-In the context of transport through a single quantum dot, it is demonstrated that a strong Coulomb interaction leads to a conditional spin counting statistics that exhibits a substantial change in comparison to that without Coulomb interaction.
+In this work, we propose the theory of conditional spin counting statistics, i.e., the statistical fluctuations of spin-up (down) current given the observation of the spin-down (up) current.
+In the context of transport through a single quantum dot, it is demonstrated that a strong Coulomb interaction leads to a conditional spin counting statistics that exhibits a substantial change in comparison to that without Coulomb repulsion.
 It thus can be served as an effective way to probe the Coulomb interactions in mesoscopic transport systems.
+In case of spin polarized transport, it is further shown that the conditional spin counting statistics offers a transparent tool to reveal the spin-resolved bunching behavior.